- For the comic, see Sonic Blast (Archie).

 Sonic Blast is the fifth and final "traditional" Sonic the Hedgehog game to be released on the Game Gear, and was developed during the same period of the similarly named Sonic 3D Blast (Sonic 3D: Flickies' Island outside of North America).
 The two share a desire to portray Sonic in a pre-rendered 3D style, similar to the groundbreaking visuals seen in 1994's Donkey Kong Country, however they are otherwise completely unrelated games with different developers and different styles of gameplay.

-in mid-air), or Knuckles the Echidna (who can both glide and climb up walls) through five Zones, each with three Acts.
-As with Chaos and Triple Trouble, the pair can Spin Dash, however unlike other Sonic games, getting hit only deducts a maximum of 10 Rings regardless of how many they have, leading to an arguably easier experience (this function was also implemented in Shadow's game).
+Players control either Sonic the Hedgehog (armed with a double jump performed by pressing or in mid-air), or Knuckles the Echidna (who can both glide and climb up walls) through five Zones, each with three Acts.
+As with Chaos and Triple Trouble, the pair can Spin Dash by holding and pressing or , however unlike other Sonic games, getting hit only deducts a maximum of 10 Rings regardless of how many they have, leading to an arguably easier experience (this function was also implemented in Shadow the Hedgehog).

 Chaos Emeralds are found in Special Stages, which can be entered through Giant Rings hidden in the first two Acts of each Zone.
 Blast is unusual, however, in that only the Special Stages in the second Act will award the player with an Emerald - those in the first Act only reward an extra life.